 the patient is in the hospital already, tests done for other problems may detect the kidney problem.

 If you are not in a hospital but have symptoms of kidney failure and consult a physician, the doctor will ask

 about your symptoms, what medicines you take and what tests you have undergone.
 The symptoms

 can help point to the cause of your kidney problem.

 Urine and blood tests can check how well the kidneys are functioning.
 A chemistry screen can show if the levels of sodium (salt), potassium, and calcium are normal.
 You may have to undergo an ultrasound scan also - this imaging test lets the doctor see a picture of your kidneys.

 Homoeopathy does not recognise the kidneys as mere organs of excretion or selective filtration but always recognises them in relation to the individual as a whole.
 The kidneys have a generalised function—the fluids coming to it and going out of it influence every organ, tissue and cell of the body.
 Kidney functions influence the complete vital economy of the body.
-Homoeopathic medicines do wonders in preventing the progression of the disease, haemodialysis and also in reducing the number of dialysis for such patients and avoiding renal transplantation.For Online Treatment, please fill the 'Quick Contact' form on the right & submit it for any questions/ treatment'.
+Homoeopathic medicines do wonders in preventing the progression of the disease, haemodialysis and also in reducing the number of dialysis for such patients and avoiding renal transplantation.Please E-mail firstname.lastname@example.org for any questions/ treatment.